 - Must be fingerprinted and pass a background check.

 - Must have a negative TB test.

-- Strong preference will be given to candidates with direct animal experience, a sincere interest in the field of zoo keeping, and who are comfortable snorkeling in a wetsuit (not provided) to clean pools.
+- Strong preference will be given to candidates with direct animal experience, a sincere interest in becoming a zookeeper and working with a diverse set of taxa.

 Rock Creek, Washington D.C.